Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Experiments

-\textbf{Hyperparameters.} Throughout the experiments, we employ the Adam optimizer \cite{Kingma-ICLR-2015} with a decaying learning rate scheduler.
+Throughout the experiments, we employ the Adam optimizer \citep{Kingma-ICLR-2015} with a decaying learning rate scheduler.
 The hyperparameters for the teachers are tuned independently of the students, thus preserving the black-box nature of the teachers.
 In the case of CIFAR-10, the teachers are trained for $100$ epochs with early stopping and a learning rate of $5\cdot 10^{-4}$ on mini-batches of $64$ samples, while the scheduler has a step size of $5$ with $\gamma=0.95$.
 For the experiments on Food-101, the teachers are trained for $100$ epochs with a learning rate of $10^{-3}$ and a mini-batch size of $64$.
 For the learning rate scheduler, the step size is $20$ with $\gamma=0.95$.
+For the experiments on FER+, the teachers are trained for $30$ epochs with a learning rate of $5 \cdot 10^{-4}$ and a mini-batch size of $32$.
+For the learning rate scheduler, the step size is $10$ with $\gamma=0.55$, employing a momentum of $0.2$.

 The student models are fine-tuned on $15\%$ of the proxy data.
 The students are trained for $100$ epochs with early stopping on mini-batches of $64$ samples.
 As far as the active learning strategy is concerned, we set the value of $\sigma$ in Eq.~\eqref{eq:dist2prob} to $17$.
 The nearest neighbors algorithm in the self-paced learning method uses $k=5$ neighbors.
-The optimal values for the other hyperparameters of the students on CIFAR-10 are reported in Table~\ref{tab:hyperparameters_cifar10}, and those on Food-101 in Table \ref{tab:hyperparameters_food101}.
+The optimal values for the other hyperparameters of the students on all data sets are reported in Table~\ref{tab:hyperparameters}.

 We present results with two versions for our framework: one that learns from hard teacher labels, and one that learns from soft teacher labels.
 For ASPKD based on hard labels, we use the Euclidean distance to find the nearest neighbors during self-paced learning.
 For ASPKD based on soft labels, we use the cosine distance defined in Eq.~\eqref{eq_cosdist}.